Lost Biometric Residence Permit (BRP) Cards & Passports

 It is important to keeping your Biometric Residence Permit (BRP) card safe together with your passport when traveling abroad and in the UK.

-Remember your BRP card is your Tier 4 visa: if you lose it you have no way to show you are legally here in the UK and you cannot re-enter the UK without it.
+Remember your BRP card is your student visa: if you lose it you have no way to show you are legally here in the UK and you cannot re-enter the UK without it.

 The standard processing time is eight weeks.
 You can choose the